eclipse-hono/hono/example/readme.md

     $ docker-compose stop

+If you want to restart the services later use

+    $ docker-compose start

 ### Start Server Components using plain Docker

 If you do not want to install *Docker Compose* or simply want to have more fine grained control over the process